The St. Augagama

 Our Clay

-We use a blend of local Saint Johns County clays and a commercially mixed recipe of our own.
-This porcelaneous recipe developed from research I conducted in grad school based on a CoorsTek analysis of the local clay I was harvesting in western Kansas.
+We use a blend of local St. Johns County clays and a commercially mixed recipe of our own.
+This porcelaneous recipe was developed from research I conducted in grad school based on a CoorsTek analysis of the local clay I was harvesting in western Kansas.
 It’s a cream-firing, highly plastic throwing body, with a small percentage of fine grog added to lend some tooth.
 The high silica content in the body facilitates ash accumulation and performs exceptionally well in fly ash and sodium atmospheres.
 The local clay, glazed with locally harvested wood ash and seawater from the bay makes each work intimately connected to this place.

 Two SWS Woodfire Clay Jars from the inaugural firing, back of the first step.